Moving to the U.S.

 - A civilian or military employee of the U.S. government returning to the United States at the end of an assignment of 140 days or more.
 These citizens may include a conforming vehicle among their duty-free personal and household goods, provided the vehicle was purchased abroad and was in the owner's possession prior to his or her departure for the States.
 Navy personnel serving aboard a U.S. vessel may be entitled to the free-entry exemption after an intended overseas deployment of at least 120 days.

 - A nonresident with a vehicle designated for personal use and imported in conjunction with the owner's arrival.
-Such automobiles conforming to U.S. standards may remain in the States indefinitely, but are dutiable if sold within one year of importation.
+Automobiles conforming to U.S. standards may remain in the States indefinitely but are dutiable if sold within one year of importation.
 This duty must be paid before the sale is completed.
 Nonconforming vehicles may not be sold in the United States.
 They are crushed, confiscated, or exported to another country.

 - A nonresident importing a vehicle for a temporary stay in the United States for purposes other than personal, such as racing, repairs, or as a sample for taking orders.
 These cars are subject to specific customs regulations.
 Check with a customs office for these regulations, as well as guidelines pertaining to unusual situations.